jjlenox/cse15l-lab-reports/index5.md

 open the terminal

-"up arrow key" "enter" to input ssh cs15lwi23ahq@ieng6.ucsd.edu
+"up arrow key" "enter" to input ssh cs15lwi23ahq@ieng6.ucsd.edu, the command was very recently used so I went to the history.

 ![Image](https://jjlenox.github.io/cse15l-lab-reports/Screenshot%202023-02-27%20at%2010.29.39%20PM.png)